IDS6145-18Spring/assignment-1-practice-designing-models-valdeezzee/code/README.md

-## Smart City (My Problem) Model
+## Smart City Fast Parking Search Model
-Staring coding framwork for the Fast Parking Search
+Starting coding framwork for the Fast Parking Search

 [**FPS.py**](../code/FPS_system/FPS.py) - This will be where you start your simulation.
 It will create parking lots and assign parking spots to it.
 It will the print out the parking lots and spots you have just created